Job Openings for AY 2019/2020

 About the position:

-The graduate research assistant works closely with the Boisi Center staff on nearly all aspects of the Center’s work.
-Core job functions include (1) help with the substance and logistics of the Center’s numerous public events and (2) writing and editing content for the Center’s web site, semi-annual newsletter and grant proposals.
-Additional tasks may include occasional research for director Alan Wolfe or associate director Erik Owens, management of several undergraduate research assistants, leadership of the Symposium on Religion and Politics and other projects that may arise.
-Among other benefits, graduate RAs have the opportunity to work on a wide array of topics with leading scholars who speak at our events, as well as a broad range of faculty, staff and students at Boston College.
-The position requires 20 hours/week during the academic year and pays a stipend of approximately $21,000.
+The Boisi Center’s undergraduate research assistants work closely with the Boisi Center staff and graduate research assistant on nearly all aspects of the Center’s work.
+Core job functions include (1) helping with the substance and logistics of the Center’s numerous public events and (2) writing and editing content for the Center’s web site, semi-annual newsletter and grant proposals.
+Additional tasks may include occasional research for director Mark Massa, S.J. and other projects that may arise.

-Candidates must have exceptional writing and editing skills, attention to detail, a solid work ethic and a good attitude.
-Event planning experience and subject matter expertise related to religion and public life are preferred.
-Candidates should be technically proficient on the computer; experience with Adobe InDesign and/or Photoshop is desirable.
+Candidates must have excellent writing and editing skills, attention to detail, a solid work ethic and a good attitude.
+Event planning experience and some subject matter expertise related to religion and public life (e.g., in theology, political science, international studies, philosophy, history, or sociology) are preferred.
+Candidates should be technically proficient on the computer; experience with web design, Adobe InDesign and/or Photoshop is a plus.

 About the Boisi Center: The Boisi Center is a nationally recognized research center based at Boston College that brings together scholars, policy makers, media and religious leaders to discuss the moral and normative consequences of public policies in ways that can help us to maintain the common good while respecting our growing religious diversity.
-The Center is neither ideological nor partisan, nor does it advocate “for” religion as against something called “secularism”; its goal is to promote discussion and respect for conflicting positions.
-Each year the Boisi Center typically has three full-time staff members, several visiting scholars from around the world, a graduate research assistant and two undergraduate research assistants.
-To learn more about the Boisi Center, please visit http://www.bc.edu/boisi.
+Each year the Boisi Center typically has three full-time staff members, several visiting scholars from around the world, a graduate research assistant and three undergraduate research assistants.
+To learn more about the Boisi Center, please visit www.bc.edu/boisi.